akshata29/agents/docs/hackathon/05-reference-apps.md

 ### Architecture Overview

-The Deep Research App showcases all three execution paradigms and demonstrates how to build production-ready research workflows.
+The Deep Research App showcases all three execution paradigms and demonstrates how to build research workflows.

 ```mermaid
 graph TB